Hike This Massive Maine Cliff For Breathtaking Fall Foliage Views

 - The first fork in the trail splits left and right.
 The left trail takes hikers to the top of the cliff.
 The right takes climbers to the base of the cliff.

-- The trail ends nearing the top of Eagle Bluff.
+- The trail ends near the top of Eagle Bluff.
 You'll see the exposed granite cliff.

 - There's no fee to enjoy the trail system.

-- The parking areas are open sunrise to sunset.
+- The parking areas are open from sunrise to sunset.

 - No camping or fires are allowed on the 160-acre property.

 - As previously mentioned, the hike is very steep at times.
 Take your time, and watch your footing.

 - Use caution at the top of the cliff.
 It's a long way down.